opea-project/docs/getting-started/README.md

 10. Click Go to resource -> Connect -> Connect -> SSH using Azure CLI.
 Accept the terms and then select "Configure + connect"

->**Note**: if you have issue to connect the instance with SSH, you could use Bastion with your username and password instead of SSH
+>**Note**: If you have issues connecting to the instance with SSH, you could use instead Bastion with your username and password.
 :::
-:::{tab-item} GCP
+:::{tab-item} GCP :sync: gcp
-:sync: GCP

 1. Navigate to [GCP console](https://console.cloud.google.com/) – Click the `Create a VM` button.